 Once you’ve been out of the workforce, it’s an uphill struggle to get back in, for many reasons.
 Those who’ve had a career break may be seen as less skilled and out-of-date.
 As a society we don’t see child-rearing as something that develops transferable skills, and many women (and men) who have taken time out to care for children find that they’ve slid right down to the bottom of the job market.

-Figures show that UK childcare costs have been rising for years, while real term average wages have been falling.
-With 50 hours of childcare per week costing an average of £11,000 per year, for many families it just doesn’t add up for both parents to work full time.
+Figures show that UK childcare costs have been rising for years, while average wages have been falling.
+With 50 hours of childcare per week costing an average of £11,000 per year, for many families it just doesn’t add up for both parents to work full-time.

 Employers are afraid to embrace greater flexibility

-Women returning to work therefore often seek something that’s more flexible or part time, but this limits job options, pushing many into low-paid work and hindering career progression.
-As women get older, the pay gap (and the pensions gap) grows.
+Women returning to work therefore often seek something that’s more flexible or part-time, but this limits job options, pushing many into low-paid work and hindering career progression.
+As women get older, the gender pay gap (and the gender pension gap) grows.
 Perhaps one of the biggest changes that would begin to close the gap would be a move towards more flexible and progressive workplaces.

-Saving for a pension isn’t the only aspect of personal finance that women appear more reluctant to tackle.
-According to BritainThinks, the financial industry, while not actively ignoring women, presents products in a way that excludes them, with one woman remarking that “the more you go into the bank, the more detailed and complicated the products get, the further away from consumer research you get and the more older men are in charge of products.”
+Our financial systems continue to be set up in a way that systematically disadvantages women.
+According to BritainThinks, the financial services industry, while not actively ignoring women, presents products in a way that excludes them, with one woman remarking that “the more you go into the bank, the more detailed and complicated the products get, the further away from consumer research you get and the more older men are in charge of products.”